 Non-WordPress.com message: This message is shown to visitors who aren’t logged in to WordPress.com.
 Your visitor will see this message followed by an email field and follow button.

 Follow button text: A short message displayed in the subscription button.

 Show total number of followers: If this box is checked, the widget will display the total number of guests following your site.
 This feature may not be important to you for your wedding site, so you can leave it unchecked if you prefer.

 For those of you who want to keep your wedding website an intimate affair, consider making it invite-only and accessible to your guests — rather than a public site.

 To make your site private, check the box next to “I would like my site to be private, visible only to users I choose.”
-Be sure to scroll down the page and click Save Changes.
+Be sure to click Save Settings.
 Then, you can invite your guests (via email address or WordPress.com username) to view your site.

 Create pages and posts